louiebao/louiebao.github.io/_posts/2018-04-16-isnumeric-should-really-be-called-isnumerictype.md

+# isnumeric() should really be called isnumerictype()

 **EDIT:** This is an old post but still relevant today.

-# isnumeric() should really be called isnumerictype()

-A warning sign in the official documentation says:
+isnumeric() is such a misleading name, the official documentation is filled with warning signs on its usage, for example:

 > ISNUMERIC returns 1 for some characters that are not numbers, such as plus (+), minus (-), and valid currency symbols such as the dollar sign ($).